fablabbcn/fablabbcn-legacy-web/_posts/news-post/beehive.md

 This summer <strong><a href="http://www.needlab.org/">Needlab</a></strong> and <strong><a href="https://www.osbeehives.com/">Open Source Beehives</a></strong> visited <strong>Araku valley</strong> and started a dialog with the tribal community.
 They learned a lot about the tribal community, their lifestyle to live in harmony with nature by following organic farming and Beekeeping.

+You can help this Project and adopt a hive which will in turn fund the installation of the bee-hives in the apiary.
+The donor's name will be displayed on the bee-hive and they can monitor the health of the hive they have adopted, by looking at the sensor data on the Needlab Website.

 <strong><a href="http://www.needlab.org/">Needlab</a></strong> is a non-profit organization working with different communities in the world targeting human centered design and skill development for communities.

 The <strong><a href="https://www.osbeehives.com/">Open Source Beehives Project</a></strong> is a network of citizen scientists that use sensor-enhanced beehives to identify the causes of and solutions to the decline in bee populations throughout the world.
-We believe that open source collaboration and open data are tools we can all use to directly address the pressing issues of the day.